ovh/docs/pages/platform/databases/information_01_security_overview/guide.en-gb.md

 For all the databases engines such as MySQL, PostgreSQL, Redis, and so on, at-rest data encryption covers both active service instances as well as service backups in cloud object storage.

-**Nodes :** service instances and the underlying VMs use full volume encryption using [LUKS](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup) with a randomly generated ephemeral key per each instance and each volume.
+- **Nodes:** service instances and the underlying VMs use full volume encryption using [LUKS](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup) with a randomly generated ephemeral key for each instance and each volume.
 The key is never re-used and will be trashed at the destruction of the instance, so there’s a natural key rotation with roll-forward upgrades.
 We use the LUKS2 default mode aes-xts-plain64:sha256 with a 512-bit key.

-**Backups :** backups are encrypted with a randomly generated key per file.
-These keys are in turn encrypted with RSA key-encryption key-pair and stored in the header section of each backup segment.
+- **Backups:** backups are encrypted with a randomly generated key per file.
+These keys are in turn encrypted with a RSA key-encryption key-pair and stored in the header section of each backup segment.
 The file encryption is performed with AES-256 in CTR mode with HMAC-SHA256 for integrity protection.
 The RSA key-pair is randomly generated for each service.
 The key lengths are 256-bit for block encryption, 512-bit for the integrity protection and 3072-bits for the RSA key.

 ##### MongoDB

-**Nodes :** service instances and the underlying VMs use full volume encryption using LUKS with a randomly generated ephemeral key per each instance and each volume.
+- **Nodes:** service instances and the underlying VMs use full volume encryption using LUKS with a randomly generated ephemeral key for each instance and each volume.
 The key is never re-used and will be trashed at the destruction of the instance, so there’s a natural key rotation with roll-forward upgrades.
 We use the LUKS2 mode aes-cbc-essiv:sha256 with a 512-bit key.

-**Backups :** backups are encrypted with a randomly generated key.
+- **Backups:** backups are encrypted with a randomly generated key.
 This key is Asymetric RSA4096.

 #### In-Use encryption (client side)